dangazineu/tako/docs/designs/exec-workflow-engine.md

       - id: publish
         run: ./scripts/publish.sh
         # The engine will make the secrets available as environment
         # variables inside the container.
+The script can then use them.
         env:
-          GITHUB_TOKEN: {{ .secrets.GITHUB_TOKEN }}
+          GH_TOKEN: GITHUB_TOKEN
-          NPM_TOKEN: {{ .secrets.NPM_TOKEN }}
+          NPM_TOKEN: NPM_TOKEN
 ```

 -   **Declaration**: The `secrets` block in a workflow lists the names of the environment variables that the workflow's steps require.
--   **Injection**: Before executing a step, the `tako` engine will read the values of the declared secrets from its own environment and make them available to the step's execution context (e.g., as environment variables within the container).
+-   **Injection**: The `env` block within a step maps the name of an environment variable inside the container (e.g., `GH_TOKEN`) to the name of a secret declared in the `secrets` block (e.g., `GITHUB_TOKEN`).
+The `tako` engine is responsible for securely passing the secret's value from its own environment into the container as the specified environment variable.
--   **Scrubbing**: As mentioned in the `Security` section, the names of these secrets will be used to scrub them from logs.
+-   **Scrubbing**: As mentioned in the `Security` section, the names of these secrets will be used to scrub their values from logs.
 -   **Error Handling**: If a required secret is not present in the environment when `tako exec` is run, the execution will fail before any steps are run.

+-   **Debug Mode**: A `--debug` flag on `tako exec` will enable step-by-step execution, pausing before each step and waiting for user confirmation to proceed.
+Secret values will be redacted from any debug output.
+-   **State Inspection**: A `tako state inspect <run-id>` command will be provided to print the persisted state of a workflow, which is useful for debugging.
+Secret values are never persisted to the state file.

 ## 5. Caching